 **EdS Candidates - order doctoral robes and masters hoods!**

-The deadline to order your regalia online for Fall 2013 is October 25.
+The deadline to order your regalia online for Spring 2014 is March 17.

 You will NOT receive a cap and gown unless you have submitted the Participation Form to the Registrar's Office!

 Click here for an interesting read about the history and significance of academic garb:

 Sometimes students aren't familiar with terms used in academe.
 If you are working toward a Baccalaureate degree, you are considered an Undergraduate Student.
 At Piedmont we offer Bachelor of Arts, Bachelor of Science, Bachelor of Fine Arts, and Bachelor of Science in Nursing degrees.
 If you have already earned a Baccalaureate degree, you are considered a Graduate Student.
 Postgraduate studies offered at Piedmont are as follows: Master of Arts (Advanced Certification), Master of Arts in Teaching (Initial Certification), Master of Business Administration, Education Specialist, and Education Doctorate.

 If you choose not to participate in the commencement exercises, your diploma will be mailed the following week to the address you provided on the Graduation Response Form.
 If you did not respond in writing, your diploma will not be mailed.

 If you and your family would like to learn more about area accommodations and restaurants, click here: http://www.habershamchamber.com

 Students who took advantage of financial aid while enrolled at Piedmont College should perform exit counseling with the Financial Aid Office.
 You may contact them at (706) 778-3000.

 Johnny Mize Athletic Center